sudoersfile/fund-of-c-prog/README.md

 # 48430 Fundamental of C Programming – Assignment 3

-This is a text encryption, decryption and compression program.
+A text encryption, decryption and compression program for Assignment 3 in Fundamentals of C Programming.

 ## Subject details